-2 SI units are the primary (principle) units of radiation measurement used on the R.R.A. examination.
+&lt;sup>2 SI units are the primary (principle) units of radiation measurement used on the R.R.A. examination.

-3 The Procedures section includes patient assessment and pathophysiology.
+The Procedures section includes patient assessment and pathophysiology.
 Procedures may also refer to appropriate imaging.

-The exam includes an additional 30 unscored (pilot) questions.
+&lt;sup>4 The selected response section includes an additional 30 unscored (pilot) questions.